- What is temporary auto insurance?

 Car insurance for snowbirds and vacation homes

-When you keep a car in another state for an extended period, you may need to register and insure the car there.
+When you keep a car in another state for an extended period, such as for snowbirds who go south for the winter months, you may need to register and insure the car there.
 Each state has its own rules, but in general, if you register a car in that state, you must insure it there as well.
 You'll need to consider insurance during the period when the car is stored; you may be able to reduce or drop coverage.

 Contact your insurer anytime you are headed out of the country and plan to drive to make sure you are covered or if you need to add a rider to your policy to extend your coverage.
 If you fly to another country and rent a vehicle, you should purchase coverage from the rental agency.